lucasthormann/lucasthormann.github.io/README.md

 ```

 **License**
-* This project is licensed under the CC License
+* This project is licensed under the CC License?